Thomas is an avid student of evolutionary history with a deep fondness for the natural world.

 The natural world is resplendent with beautiful animals that reveal the wonders of evolution.
 This article will present ten creatures that are likely to captivate your imagination.

 Do not expect to recognize many of the animals on this list.
-While some might be familiar, nature provides us with almost 9 million distinct species.
-Beauty is not limited to the hundreds of animals that we can readily identify.
+While some might be familiar, nature provides us with about nine million distinct species (although only 1.5 million have been identified).
+Beauty is not limited to the hundreds of animals that most people can readily identify.

 Some fun facts will be provided about each of the ten animals.
 Whether for survival or mating, natural selection has endowed these creatures with unusual anatomical adaptations and spectacular panoplies of color!